Skip to content

 end

-The return value is a raw string, not JSON.
-Whatever you return is written verbatim to the beginning of the output file.
+The return value is a raw string — not JSON.
+Whatever you return is buffered on the rule.

 MyRule.preamble.luau